RinGKe/CLI_10000_Dice_Game/README.md

 Description

-This is a simple CLI version of a game my family created and likes to play called 10,000.
+This is a simple CLI recreation of a game my family created and likes to play called 10,000.
 Originaly played with dice, you take turns rolling to score points.
 The first to reach 10,000 points wins.
 Not rolling specific numbers can result in a bust where you lose all of the points gained during that turn.
 This version is you against a CPU player.

 Rules